robolab-pavia/slr-kit/slrkit_projects.md

 The default name for this directory is `slrkit.conf` but a different name may be used.
 This directory contains all the configuration files used by the project.
 The configuration files must be TOML v.
 1.0.0 files.
-Information about each file can be found in the documentation of each `slrkit` subcommand.
+Information about each file can be found in the documentation of each `slrkit` sub-command.
 Each relative path included in the configuration files are considered to be relative to the project root directory.
 The configuration directory contains also a `log` directory that contains all the log files produced during the project.
 All the scripts that write a log use the `slr-kit.log` log file saved in the log directory.